Laurentian University

 Laurentian University (Université Laurentienne), officially Laurentian University of Sudbury, is a mid-sized bilingual public university in Greater Sudbury, Ontario, Canada, incorporated on March 28, 1960.
 Laurentian offers a variety of undergraduate, graduate-level, and doctorate degrees.
 Laurentian is the largest bilingual provider of distance education in Canada.
-The university was formerly federated with Thornloe University, Huntington University, and the University of Sudbury.
+The university was formerly federated with Thorneloe University, Huntington University, and the University of Sudbury.
 Laurentian severed the federation during 2021 insolvency proceedings, ending 60-year relationships, and triggering lawsuits.

 Overview

 The university's campus is located on the south side of Ramsey Lake in the Bell Grove neighbourhood, just south of Greater Sudbury's downtown core.
 The city's Idylwylde golf course borders on the university campus to the west and the Lake Laurentian Conservation Area borders on the campus to the south.
-The Lake Laurentian Conservation Area contains a network of trails used for running, mountain biking and nordic skiing.
+The Lake Laurentian Conservation Area contains a network of trails used for running, mountain biking and Nordic skiing.

 The school has three separate student unions.
 The Association des étudiantes et étudiants francophones (AEF) serves the francophone students in undergraduate programs.
 The Students' General Association (SGA) serves mainly the anglophone students in undergraduate programs.
 The Graduate Students' Association (GSA) serves all students in graduate programs.